×

 Before the actual crown preparation begins, your dentist will conduct a thorough examination and consult with you about the best course of action.
 This may include taking X-rays or impressions of your teeth to ensure that everything is in order before proceeding.

 Next comes crown preparation, where we will prepare your tooth for the permanent crown by removing any decay and shaping it to fit the new restoration.
 You’ll then receive a temporary crown while your permanent one is being made in a laboratory, which typically takes around 2-4 weeks.
-At the second appointment, your dentist will remove the temporary crown and the permanent crown is fitted.
+At the second appointment, your dentist will remove the temporary crown and the permanent crown is fitted with dental cement.
 During the time with the temporary crown, it’s important to take care of your temporary crown by avoiding sticky or hard foods and practising good oral hygiene.

 Now that you know what happens during each stage of the dental crown procedure, it’s time to focus on post-placement checkups and maintenance.

-Dental Crown Aftercare: Tips for Maintaining Longevity
+Dental Crown Aftercare: Tips for Maintaining Longevity and Oral Health

 After getting a temporary crown, be sure to avoid chewing on hard or sticky foods that could cause them to become loose or fall off.
 Once you have a permanent crown in place, treat it like any other natural tooth after the first 24-48 hours.